truecharts/clustertool/README.md

 - Fork the repo here, to your own github account or download and extract
 - Ensure you've cd'ed into this folder.
 - edit `talenv.yaml` and set the settings as you want them
+- Be sure to set `VIP` to a seperate free IP adress from MASTER1, MASTER1 being your nodeIP adresss VIP being used by the system internally.
+- Also make sure to give `METALLB_RANGE`, a free IP range *outside* of your router DHCP range
+- The `KUBEAPPS_IP`, will be used to expose KubeApps, for giving you an easy Apps management GUI
-- Set static DHCP adresses on your router to the IP adresses you defined in `talconfig.yaml`
+- Set static DHCP adresses on your router to the IP adresses you defined in `talenv.yaml`

 ## ISO prep